 In order to fulfil the high standards of consumers, it is essential to produce superior fish.
 Krill is shown to improve fillet quality both in terms of yield and texture.
 Filets are firmer, there is less gaping, and for salmon a reduced occurrence of dark spots has been observed.
 This is something the chefs and end consumers value.

-Read more about the benefits of krill for fish farming in our booklet by clicking the button below.
+Read more about science and documentation of krill for fish farming in our booklet by clicking the button below.